luferro/AllKeyShop-IsThereAnyDeal-Scraper/README.md

 Simple AllKeyShop scraper that allows you to search for a specific game and the top 25 sellers on xbox, playstation, nintendo or pc.

 Available endpoints:
+  - /allkeyshop/search/:title
+  - /allkeyshop/top/:platform
+  - /isthereanydeal/search/:title

+When searching for a game on AllKeyShop.
+/allkeyshop/search/:title will return:
+  - Game's title
+  - Details such as release year and genre
-  - /scrape/:title
+  - Price
-  - /scrape/top/:platform
+  - Image

-When searching for a game, it will return:
+When searching for a game on IsThereAnyDeal.
+/isthereanydeal/search/:title will return:
-  - Full game's title
+  - Game's title
-  - Score
+  - Current price
-  - Amount of users that have reviewed the game
-  - Prices of all available options
-  - Check for coupon availability
-  - Coupon code if available
+  - Store where the current price is available
-  - Stores of all available options
+  - Historical low price
+  - Store where the historical low price was available

-When searching for the top 25 sellers, a platform must be included.
+When searching for the top 25 sellers on AllKeyShop, a platform must be included.
 These must be xbox, playstation, nintendo or pc.
-It will return:
+/allkeyshop/top/:platform will return:
-  - Name of the platform chosen
-  - All 25 titles specific to your chosen platform
-  - All 25 prices specific to your chosen platform
-  - All 25 stores specific to your chosen platform
+  - Game's title
+  - Price
+  - Store